vk0812/vk0812.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I'm an ambitious and driven undergraduate student at [IIT Bombay](https://www.iitb.ac.in/), where I'm pursuing a major in Materials Science, complemented by a minor in Computer Science and Engineering.
+I'm an ambitious undergraduate student at [IIT Bombay](https://www.iitb.ac.in/), where I'm pursuing a major in Materials Science, complemented by a minor in Computer Science and Engineering.

 One of my primary interests is Natural Language Processing (NLP), and I find it fascinating how machines can be trained to understand and respond to natural language.
 To keep my knowledge sharp and up-to-date, I regularly immerse myself in the latest AI research and advancements.
 Outside of AI, I have a passion for backend development.
 I find fulfillment in architecting robust and scalable systems.

 In addition to my coursework, I actively take on projects and leadership roles.
-I lead a 20+ developer team at [DevCom](https://devcom-iitb.org/), mentor other students, and have spearheaded the creation of platforms like [ResoBin](https://github.com/DevCom-IITB/ResoBin).
+I am leading a 20+ developer team at [DevCom](https://devcom-iitb.org/), and have spearheaded the creation of platforms like [ResoBin](https://github.com/DevCom-IITB/ResoBin).

 I'm constantly seeking new challenges and opportunities to expand my skills.
 I'm drawn to tough technical problems and am self-driven when it comes to learning.
 With my academic training, hands-on experiences, and enthusiasm, I'm excited to continue growing as a developer and AI specialist.